TomShacham/http4js/README.md

 #### To do

+- document
+  - request and response api
+  - filters
+  - uri api
-- document unit testing with routing.match and approval testing and fakes
+  - unit testing with routing.match
+  - approval testing and fakes
+  - using express / koa backends
 - write a tutorial to complement docs